-2. SCHOOL TRANSPORT
+2. SCHOOL TRAVEL ASSISTANCE

-Home to school transport or assistance will be provided for the following eligible pupils who will be of compulsory school age during the current academic year:
+Home to school travel assistance will be approved for the following eligible pupils who will be of compulsory school age during the current academic year:

-- A primary school age pupil attends the nearest suitable school and that school is over 2 miles from the home address where the distance is determined by the Council and uses the shortest walking distance along which a child, accompanied as necessary, may walk with reasonable safety; - A secondary age pupil attends the nearest suitable school and that school is over 3 miles from the home address where the distance is determined by the Council and uses the shortest walking distance along which a child, accompanied as necessary, may walk with reasonable safety; - A secondary aged pupil is from a low income family and attends: (a) any one of their three nearest suitable schools and the school is between two and six miles away from their home address, or (b) the nearest school preferred by their parents on the grounds of religion or belief and the school is between two and fifteen miles away from their home address.
+- A primary school age pupil attends the nearest suitable school and that school is over 2 miles from the home address where the distance is determined by the Council and uses the shortest walking distance along which a child, accompanied as necessary, may walk with reasonable safety; - A secondary age pupil attends the nearest suitable school and that school is over 3 miles from the home address where the distance is determined by the Council and uses the shortest walking distance along which a child, accompanied as necessary, may walk with reasonable safety; - A secondary aged pupil is from a low income family and attends:

+(a) any one of their three nearest suitable schools and the school is between two and six miles away from their home address, or (b) the nearest school preferred by their parents on the grounds of religion or belief and the school is between two and fifteen miles away from their home address.
 A low income household is currently defined as one where the pupil is eligible for Free School Meals or whose parents are in receipt of the maximum level of Working Tax Credit.

 The provision of travel assistance is subject to an annual assessment.
 The introduction of Universal Credit within the Middlesbrough area may affect your eligibility for travel assistance.
-A copy of the Home to School Transport Policy is available online at www.middlesbrough.gov.uk
+A copy of the Home to School Transport Policy and application Eform is available on our Home to School Transport webpage online at www.middlesbrough.gov.uk If you have any queries please email: eia@middlesbrough.gov.uk

-If you have any queries please email: act@middlesbrough.gov.uk Information correct at time of publishing.
+Information correct at time of publishing.